 We do, however, understand that you might be too busy working on your perfect holiday bikini body to keep an eye on rates, so we recommend signing up for rate alerts and letting us do the hard work for you.

 Check out the below table as an example.
-We analysed 68 different bank forecasts to see what the IDR to AUD forecast is for the next 2 peak travel periods (Christmas 2018 and June/ July 2019).
+We analysed 68 different bank forecasts to see what the IDR to AUD forecast is for the next 2 peak travel periods.

 Too many numbers, what does this mean for me though?
-Well, if we take the mean as an example, a bonus 33,800 IDR equates to*:
+Well, lets use the mean as an example.

 Not bad, hey?
 A little bit of planning can leave you well fed and looking fab.

 If you’re thinking “Yeah cool, I still don’t understand 1.
 How they made these predictions and 2.
 Why there are so many zeros in Indonesian currency?”
 To answer your questions:

 1. There is no simple answer as to how banks came to these predictions.
 Banks and financial institutions compile and analyse a large scope of information sources that encapsulate countless streams of data.
 Still, none of these methods are fool proof, and unless the banks can suddenly start predicting the future, a prediction is simply that – a prediction.

 If you are happy relying on the banks it’s definitely worth checking out a few predictions to give yourself the most well rounded view.
 If, however, you like a bit of DIY, the most traveller friendly way of understanding forecasts is to look at the relationship between macroeconomic fundamentals and exchange rates.

 2. In a word, depreciation.
 You’ll read more about it below.

 Dip your toes in the water with these definitions first.